BrunoJuchli/ninject.extensions.staticproxy/README.md

 ## Usage

 ### Setup
- - install the nuget package in the application project
+ - install nuget package Ninject.Extensions.StaticProxy in the application project (composition root)
  - install nuget package StaticProxy.Fody in every project where types should be proxied
  - install nuget package StaticProxy.Interceptor in every project where you want to write interceptors.